kubesphere/website/content/en/docs/cluster-administration/cluster-settings/log-collections/introduction.md

 You can turn a log receiver on or off without adding or deleting it.
 To turn a log receiver on or off:

-1. On the **Log Collections** page, click a log receiver and go to the receiver's detail page.
+1. On the **Log Collection** page, click a log receiver and go to the receiver's detail page.
 2. Click **More** and select **Change Status**.

     ![more](/images/docs/cluster-administration/cluster-settings/log-collections/introduction/more.png)